Meet the Next Generation Millennial Influencers

 Ferrara is currently undergoing a battle on how local zoning makes it extremely difficult to construct tiny homes.
 “I got myself on the development advisory board for the county, and now I can work on those issues from the inside,” he says.
 “Citizens have a lot of potential here.
 We hear from our elected officials about how public comment, people physically showing up and calling—really speaking their minds—made a difference.
 As we continue to collaborate about things that should be changed in our own situations, I want to encourage everyone not to shy away from getting active.”

 Builder Takeaway.
 Learn millennials’ priorities, share your knowledge and encourage their ideas and activism.
 Set them loose on a nation in desperate need of targeted, actionable ideas to aid the environment.
 These folks are the A-team we need to manifest our best collective future.

-The Next Generation Millennial Influencer Group was made possible by the generous support of Lee Industries, Panasonic, Rockwool, and Whirlpool Appliances.
 This is just a sample of the conversations Green Builder has had with the Next Generation Millennial Influencers.
 We will present additional ideas in upcoming issues of Green Builder and in special reports.
 Read the full influencer biographies here.

 Publisher’s Note: This content is made possible by our Today’s Home Buyer Campaign Sponsors: Panasonic, Whirlpool, Rockwool, and Lee Industries.
 These companies take sustainability seriously, in both their products and their operations.
 Learn more about building and buying homes that are more affordable and less resource-intensive on Today's Home Buyer.